LEADERSHIP

 Kaisha S. Johnson

-Founding Director and Co-Founder
+Co-Founder and Founding Director

 Kaisha S. Johnson is the Founding Director of Women of Color in the Arts (WOCA), a national grassroots network dedicated to creating transformational change in the arts sector.
 Kaisha co-founded WOCA to provide a platform to help give voice and visibility to women of color, to help fortify leadership roles for arts administrators of color, and to reinforce a world where everyone has a seat at the table.
 Prior to her work with WOCA, Kaisha served as a program director at Center for Traditional Music and Dance for over a decade, organizing in NYC immigrant artist communities, working to promote, preserve, and present performance traditions from around the world.
 With a strong commitment to facilitating culturally equitable programming, Kaisha has served as a consultant providing vision of curation, program development, and community integration.
 She has consulted with countless organizations including Lincoln Center, The Apollo Theater, and Dance/NYC and has served on numerous grant panels including the NEA, USArtists International, and MAP Fund.
 Working across the globe, Kaisha also serves as a thought partner providing consultation to organizations to help foster understanding about equity and race and their impact on organizational culture, structure, and systems.
 A love of community learning has led her to teaching positions at City University of New York and the Center for Bronx Non-Profits.
 A decades-long resident of Harlem, New York, initially Kaisha got her start in her hometown of Houston, Texas – where she now resides - as a classically-trained violinist.
 Ms. Johnson holds a Bachelor's degree in music from the HBCU Hampton University, a Master’s in music business administration from NYU and has done post-graduate work in ethnomusicology.
 Kaisha has over 25 years of experience in the arts and is a proud alumna of the first cohort of the Intercultural Leadership Institute.
 Ms. Johnson is a staunch advocate for the arts, believing in its innate ability to create social change.